Option 1: Apply Online for an eCard

-- Current picture identification with current address, such as a driver’s license or passport.
+- Present a current picture identification with current address, such as a driver’s license or passport.

 - If your current address is different from the address on your photo ID, you will also need to bring in another document with the current address on it (one example is a utility bill).